Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: An Illustrative Example Explaining Policy Representation

+\paragraph{Decision-Tree-Based Explainability.} Instead of using large tables to specify the stationary policy and transitions at each node of FSC, we translate both into decision trees, resulting in a DT-FSC (see~\cref{fig:dt-fsc-maze}).
+The DT-FSC in~\cref{fig:dt-fsc-maze} has two nodes, each with one DT for action selection and one for transition between the FSC nodes.
+While the FSC nodes still capture history, the DTs exploit the structure in observations to make the representation more compact and interpretable.
+For instance, the predicate \texttt{CanGoUp} is absent from all DTs, showing it plays no role in decision making.
+Thus, complementing FSCs with DTs provides a clearer and more structured explanation than policy tables.

+In this example, the mouse starts with initial policy in node~$n_0$.
+If it is not yet placed in the grid, it first plays \texttt{INIT}, which randomly places it in a state with observation blue.
+From there, it moves \texttt{up} on blue and \texttt{left} on yellow or cyan.
+It remains in node~$n_0$, effectively waiting until the next (posterior) observation becomes green or white---at which point it switches to the policy in node~$n_1$.
+The policy in~$n_1$ directs the mouse to go \texttt{right} when it sees green or yellow, continuing until it reaches white.
+On white or blue, it then suggests moving \texttt{down} to eventually reach the cell containing the cheese (see~\cref{fig:maze-policy} in~\cref{app:illustrative_example} for a pictorial representation).
+Note that conflicting behaviors for observations like blue and yellow are resolved through memory: the FSC node captures this context.

-For smaller grid-based examples, such as this one, a pictorial representation (see~\cref{fig:maze-policy} in Appendix) of this winning policy using a grid would be easier to understand.
-However, DT-FSC is a more general representation not bound to a specific problem domain.
-Additionally, the size of the grid representation of the policy would grow linearly with the size of the problem, whereas in the case of decision trees, the policy size might even remain the same in some cases.
+For smaller grid-based examples, such as this one, a pictorial policy representation may be easier to understand.
+However, the DTs provides a general, domain-independent representation.
+Moreover, while the grid policy size grows linearly with the problem, the DT-based representation may remain compact if the decision structure stays simple.